w3f/apk-proofs/README.md

-# Fully Succinct BLS signature aggregation
+# Fully Succinct BLS Signature Aggregation

 Individual BLS signatures on the same message can be aggregated into a single signature that can be verified in constant time, given the verifier knows the aggregate public key of the set of the actual signers [[1]](https://eprint.iacr.org/2018/483).